-Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and perhaps one of the most fortunate in its founders.
+Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and is celebrating its centenary this year.

-Amongst its founding members in 1922, were Jessie M. King, her husband E. A. Taylor, and Chris J. Fergusson.
+Notable founding members in 1922 included Jessie M. King, her husband E. A. Taylor, and Chris J. Fergusson.
 Early members included E.A.
-Hornel and Charles Oppenheimer and our records show that F.C.B.
-Cadell and Katherine Cameron were regular exhibitors in the 1920s.
+Hornel and Charles Oppenheimer.
+The Scottish Colourist F.C.B.
+Cadell and Katherine Cameron were also regular exhibitors in the 1920s.

-Each year, the society arranges a winter programme of demonstrations and workshops given by professional artists, and a summer programme of workshops in different media.
+The society normally arranges a winter programme of demonstrations and workshops given by professional artists, and a summer programme of workshops in different media.
 Our members include amateurs of all levels, and non-painters who enjoy the talks and demonstrations, as well as many professional artists.

 The subscription rose from £10 to £20 a year from January 1, 2020.
 The increase - the first for years - will help meet the cost of presentations and workshops and contribute to the society's aim of promoting the arts, particularly among young people.

 Click here to see the society's constitution